 Who Is Moon Jae-in?

-Born on a small island in South Korea at the tail end of the Korean War, Moon Jae-in spent his early years in poverty.
-He became a leader of student demonstrations while attending Kyung Hee University, and after two decades as a human rights lawyer, he joined the administration of President Roh Moo-hyun in 2002.
+Moon Jae-in is a South Korean politician who currently serves as the President of South Korea.
+After spending his early years in poverty, he became a leader of student demonstrations while attending Kyung Hee University, and after two decades as a human rights lawyer, he joined the administration of President Roh Moo-hyun in 2002.
 Moon launched his own political career as a national assemblyman in 2012.
 Following the scandal that brought down his predecessor, Park Geun-hye, Moon was elected President of the Republic of Korea in May 2017.

 Moon Jae-in was born on Geoje Island, South Korea, on January 24, 1953.
 His parents, who had fled the North Korean communist regime, struggled to keep the family out of poverty; Moon has recounted the tale of being strapped to his mother's back as she sold eggs to make ends meet.

-Conscripted into the army's special forces, Moon in 1976 took part in "Operation Paul Bunyan," the response to the killing of two American soldiers in the Korean Demilitarized Zone (DMZ).
+Conscripted into the army's special forces, in 1976, Moon took part in "Operation Paul Bunyan," the response to the killing of two American soldiers in the Korean Demilitarized Zone.
 He returned to his studies and activism later in the decade, reportedly learning he had passed the bar exam after his arrest at another demonstration in 1980.

 Moon maintained his academic excellence through the Judicial Research and Training Institute, graduating second in his class in 1982.
 However, he found he was disqualified from becoming a judge due to his extensive involvement with anti-government protests.